Jack Lynch Tunnel: Tunnel operation

 The tunnel is currently operated and maintained by Egis Road and Tunnel Operation on behalf of Transport Infrastructure Ireland.
 Egis took on that role in 2015.
 Prior to that it had been operated and maintained by Cork City Council.

 The road surface was laid in 1998/1999 and the tunnel opened for traffic on 21 May 1999, roughly 20 years after the first formal studies had been prepared.
 The final cost of the whole scheme including feeder roads and not just the tunnel itself was IR£105 million (approx €133 million).
 The tunnel has two separate two-lane bores (each lane 3.75 m wide).
 There is a service walkway about 1 metre across which doubles as an emergency escape route.
 During periods of maintenance, one tube may be closed and the other used for bi-directional traffic.

 The environment within the tunnel is controlled by a closed circuit TV system (CCTV), traffic control and Supervisory Control and Data Acquisition (SCADA) system.
 External photometers linked to the SCADA system provide a level of tunnel lighting most compatible with ambient light levels outside.
 To assist drivers in adjusting their eyes, lighting gradually brightens as they approach an exit.

 There are six emergency exits in each traffic bore for pedestrians that lead into the central bore (pedestrian exit), the exit doors are at each end of the central bore.

 Pumping equipment, located inside the tunnel, pumps any run off water into the River Lee.
 Jet fans also located within niches in the roof of the immersed tube sections provide longitudinal ventilation, and the tunnel is equipped with fire and life safety equipment.

-The maximum height of vehicles that can use the tunnel is 4.65 meters.
+The maximum height of vehicles that can use the tunnel is 4.65 metres.
 Signage is displayed on the approaches and entrances to the tunnel warning users of the height restriction.
 Over-height vehicle detection systems are positioned on the approach roads to detect over-height vehicles.
 When an over-height vehicle is detected, Variable Message Signs (VMS) at the tunnel entrance change to warn the driver that their vehicle is over-height.

 Despite the cost of its construction and operation the tunnel is not tolled.
 The Feasibility Study for the tunnel envisaged that the crossing could have a toll of 30 pence (in 1981 IR£) (approximately €1.07 in 2020), but the concept of a toll was dropped after political opposition.
 It was felt that, because of the proximity of the tunnel to the city, the imposition of tolls would tend to encourage some drivers to avoid the tunnel and continue using the city centre streets thus minimising the benefits of the tunnel.

 An immersed tube tunnel of similar length has been constructed in Limerick, as part of Limerick's south ring road.
 The Limerick Tunnel was constructed under a Public-Private Partnership scheme signed with Direct Route (Limerick) Ltd. and is tolled (and has resulted in some political opposition in Limerick as the Jack Lynch Tunnel is also an inner city relief route but is not tolled).